CorainChicago/donut_api/README.md

   1. User can create a user with a password, login, and logout.
   2. User can create a new donut and review it
   3. User can see all of their donuts and an average of the donut ratings
-  4. User can share the review with other users.
+  4. User can share the donut review with other users by making it public or private
   5. Donuts display a map of their location.
   6. Donuts of the same name and same location are grouped together under the Donut Shop
   7. Users can reset their password.